GIngleby16/netbeans/README.md

 ## Potential Problems (Disclaimer)

 * This project has not been tested with the many plugins that modify WindowManager behavior
-* This project has not been tested on many platforms (main development was performed on a Windows based machine with some functionality tests performed on a Mac/OsX)
+* This project has not been tested on many platforms
+    * Main development performed on a Windows based machine
+    * Some tests performed on a Mac/OsX
 * This project has not been tested extensively with custom mode configurations, persistent vs non-persistent TopComponents, etc.
 * This project has not been tested by many users
 * This project has not been tested for performance problems